 The Base Register (BX): contains a pointer to data (the DS register is used when in segmented mode)

-The Counter Register (CX): used during loops (to keep track of the loop count) and shifts/rotations of data
+The Counter Register (CX): used during loops (to keep track of the loop count) and in shifts/rotations of data

 The Data Register (DX): used for I/O and arithmetic